darktiger269/Mo-Items/README.md

 # Mo Items Mod

 Minecraft Mod for version ``` 1.19 ``` that adds various items such as Cheese Tools, Cubes, and Armor.
+This mod is **WIP** and will see continuous development overtime.

 ## Installation Requirements